Caroline has more than 12 years of experience solving canine behavior problems either with families, in rescue or at her own home.

 What Is a Dog Crate?

-However, we are looking at the crate from a human's point of view; if we start looking at it from the dogs point of view, we now see a secure and cozy den that is especially for them.
+However, we are looking at the crate from a human's point of view; if we start looking at it from the dog's point of view, we now see a secure and cozy den that is especially for them.
 When you look at it that way, it’s little wonder that dogs that have been introduced properly to their crates grow to absolutely love them and actually choose to sleep in them long after the door is left open, just as my dog does.

 What Are the Pros of Using a Dog Crate?

 Of course, this means that he will need to go as soon as you let him out, and as long as you take him to a place you approve of, you should have an opportunity to praise him.
 Basically, using the crate means fewer accidents and more opportunities for reward, which will vastly speed up the whole process for you both.

-The crate is not just for toilet training, it also provides a safe place for your teething pup when you are unable to supervise him, giving you peace of mind and keeping him and your furniture safe.
+The crate is not just for toilet training; it also provides a safe place for your teething pup when you are unable to supervise him, giving you peace of mind and keeping him and your furniture safe.
 Just remember to provide a chew toy that is safe to munch on while he is in his crate, just in case he feels the need.

 A pup that uses a crate will also be much calmer and feel safer while he is in it; it is one of the reasons that many dogs return to their crates to sleep long after you have stopped closing the door.
 Due to the lack of room, the den-like space encourages nap time and prevents your pup from wandering and pacing, leaving him no option but to settle himself, a valuable skill that many dogs could benefit from learning.

-If your family has young children, your pup may like the sanctuary that his crate offers, just remember to teach the little ones that the crate is a special area that is meant only for your dog.
+If your family has young children, your pup may like the sanctuary that his crate offers; just remember to teach the little ones that the crate is a special area that is meant only for your dog.

 The crate can be used as a safe place too, especially if your excitable puppy needs the occasional time-out.
-It is not to be used as a punishment though, just a quiet place where your pup can settle himself down and chill for a few minutes.
+It is not to be used as a punishment, though, just a quiet place where your pup can settle himself down and chill for a few minutes.
 Just don’t forget to let him out as soon as he is calm.

 It also offers a safe way to travel in the car or caravan.
-Hopefully you are never involved in an accident, but if you are you will be glad of the crate.
-Not only will it stop your dog being thrown about and causing injury to himself, it also keeps him from colliding with another passenger in the car, which could cause injury or in some cases, even death.
+Hopefully you are never involved in an accident, but if you are, you will be glad of the crate.
+Not only will it stop your dog from being thrown about and causing injury to himself, but it also keeps him from colliding with another passenger in the car, which could cause injury or in some cases, even death.